U-C-S/Hurl/README.md

 ## Installation & Usage

-Get the Hurl_Installer from [Releases](https://github.com/U-C-S/Hurl/releases/latest).
+Download Install the latest [.NET 6 Desktop Runtime](https://dotnet.microsoft.com/en-us/download/dotnet/6.0/runtime) and Get the Hurl_Installer from [Releases](https://github.com/U-C-S/Hurl/releases/latest).
 Your PC's Anti-Virus might warn that it's not secure to download or install it, You can ignore it as the executables are Un-signed.
 Lastly, After installing, You might need to set Hurl as the default `http/https` protocol handler in the Windows Settings, just like how you change the default browser.

 Check out wiki for configuring - [Editing UserSettings.json](https://github.com/U-C-S/Hurl/wiki/Editing-UserSettings.json)